Se habla español

 Most states no longer allow whole tires in landfills, although many accept tires once they have been cut up and shredded.
 Since it takes money and energy to shred those tires, companies are incentivized to sell that ground rubber to be recycled into something useful instead of paying additional money to dump it into another landfill.

-This year, about 84% of those scrapped tires, by weight, will be put to use instead of landing on a trash heap.
-More than half of that, 84%, will become fuel.
+This year, about 84% of those scrapped tires, by weight, will be used instead of landing on a trash heap.
+More than half, 84%, will become fuel.
 The rest will be ground up and used in new products or to strengthen construction projects.

 The Tire Recycling Landscape in the USA